tedmcn/brachistochrone/README.md

 				};

-This is our parent class for all objects and provides us a good example for understanding OpenGL and physics engines.
+This is our parent class for all objects and provides as a good example for understanding OpenGL and physics engines.
 Everything we do in OpenGL is to model the real world, because that's the actual goal.
 Therefore like in the real world and real physics, every object has some position is space:

 					float p[3];	//position represented with 3 coordinates